QUESTIONS & ANSWERS ABOUT SCOLIOSIS

-Scoliosis Questions & Answers – It’s not just a Disease of Children
+Scoliosis Questions & Answers – It’s not just a Children’s Disease

-Scoliosis is one of the more common diseases of the spine, affecting 12 million people worldwide.
-The majority of these individuals have few problems, but for a small percentage of individuals with progressive curvature, the problems can be very severe.
-A particularly debilitating form of the disease produces incapacitating pain and progressive deformity of the spine.
-In untreated cases, there is a disfiguring curve and often a large ump in the back.
-Patients with this form of scoliosis have increasing difficulty exercising as they get older and are limited by pain.
-Some have difficulty breathing as the disease progresses.
+Scoliosis, one of the more common diseases of the spine, affects 12 million people worldwide.
+Meanwhile, the majority of these individuals have few problems, but for a small percentage of individuals with progressive curvature, the problems grow and turn severe.
+In addition, a particularly debilitating form of the disease produces incapacitating pain and progressive deformity of the spine.
+For untreated cases, a disfiguring curve and often a large hump occurs in the back.
+Also, patients with this form of scoliosis have increasing difficulty exercising as they get older and limit exercise because of pain.
+Unfortunately, some experience difficulty breathing as the disease progresses.

-The natural history of the disease in women is different than in men, and despite the fact that men and women have the same incidence of scoliosis, women have progressive disease seven times more frequently.
+The natural progression of the disease in women occurs differently than in men, and despite the fact that men and women have the same incidence of scoliosis, women get the progressive disease type seven times more frequently.

 “The general public should know that we have made huge strides in the treatment of scoliosis,” says Dr. Richard Hostin.
-“Most people, including scoliosis patients, believe the problem is treated as an adolescent wearing a back brace.
-What they don’t realize is that in many cases it continues to get worse.
-They go to their family doctor in pain and frustration, only to be told that as an adult few options exist.”
+“Most people, including scoliosis patients, believe the problem goes away when adolescents wear a back brace.
+So, unfortunately they don’t realize or understand that in many cases Scoliosis continues to get worse.
+Meanwhile, they go to their family doctor in pain and frustration, without obtaining clear medical options.”
 Questions & Answers by doctors specializing in this disease can help educate the public and provide hope to those afflicted.

-Surgical risks are minimized with a very experienced surgical and nursing team.
-Spinal cord injury, which is the serious concern of all patients, is very rare but occasionally does occur.
-National statistics indicate that spinal cord injury occurs in less than 1 in 100 cases.
+Surgical risks do not become a factor with a very experienced surgical and nursing team.
+Spinal cord injury, a serious concern of all patients, occurs rarely but occasionally does occur.
+For example, national statistics indicate that spinal cord injury occurs in less than 1 in 100 cases.

-This is one of our most frequent questions.
-Scoliosis is a disorder of the spine.
-It’s a disorder in which the vertebrae actually rotate, and a curve is created either in the upper or the lower back.
+This question occurs very often.
+Scoliosis, a disorder of the spine where the vertebrae rotate, creates a spinal curve either in the upper or the lower back.

 What causes scoliosis?

-We have a number of observations, a number of findings, but there’s no unified theory.
-We’re hindered in that we can’t take all of the observations and put them into a road map that explains why one child with a curve goes on to need complex surgical care while and another with a curve that’s seemingly the same reaches adulthood and doesn’t need our services.
+We possess a number of observations, a number of findings, but no unified theory.
+Unfortunately, we don’t have the tools available yet to determine why one child with a curve goes on to need complex surgical care while another with a curve that’s seemingly the same reaches adulthood and doesn’t need our services.

-Scoliosis is thought to be genetic.
-It’s a result of the expression of multiple genes, but it has something that’s called variable penetrance, meaning that in each generation there is a variability in how strongly the genes are expressed, that is, how severe the curve is.
+Some experts believe that genetics play an important part in causing Scoliosis.
+It’s a result of the expression of multiple genes, but it has something that’s called variable penetrance, meaning that in each generation variability in how strongly the genes are expressed — specifically how severe the curve appears.

-A valid question to ask is: Can it be passed on?
-Is it something that runs in families?
-And the answer is yes; scoliosis tends to run in families.
-It tends to run through generations in families but to have variable effects in each generation.
-That is, you may have a mother with a mild curve who has a daughter with a very severe curve, or you may have a mother with a severe curve whose grandchildren then have scoliosis, but the intervening generation didn’t really have any significant problem.
+A valid question to ask: Can a parent give their kids scoliosis?
+Does scoliosis run in families?
+Yes, scoliosis tends to run in families.
+It tends to run through generations in families but has variable effects in each generation.
+For instance, you may have a mother with a mild curve who has a daughter with a very severe curve, or you may have a mother with a severe curve whose grandchildren then have scoliosis, but the intervening generation didn’t really have any significant problem.

 Can you get scoliosis from an injury?

-Children can get scoliosis as a result of a spinal cord injury.
-One of the categories for scoliosis — one of the causes — is a degenerative neurological condition that affects some unfortunate children.
-The other source can be trauma.
+Children can get scoliosis as a result of a spinal cord injury/trauma or as a result of a degenerative neurological condition that affects some unfortunate children.
 Often we treat beautiful young kids who’ve either had a car accident or a motorcycle accident or some other trauma.
-And as a result of a loss of the normal muscle control in the spinal cord, they then develop a deformity which is secondary to their spinal cord injury.
+And as a result of a loss of normal muscle control in the spinal cord, they then develop a deformity that appears secondary to their spinal cord injury.

 Polio was one of the most common neurological causes of scoliosis.
-Certainly in the ’30s, ’40s, and ’50s, when the great epidemics of polio on this continent occurred, it was very common to see children with scoliosis.
+Certainly, in the ’30s, ’40s, and ’50s, when the great epidemics of polio on this continent occurred, children with scoliosis were at a much higher level.
 Now I see many of those polio patients in my clinic with adult scoliosis as a result of their paralytic condition.

-The research into the environmental causes of scoliosis is ongoing, and while there are some provocative findings, I don’t think that we’ve established clear connections between a medication, a drug, or environmental factors yet.
+The research into the environmental causes of scoliosis continues, and while some provocative findings exist, no evidence suggests the environment causes scoliosis, I don’t think that we’ve established clear connections between a medication, a drug, or environmental factors yet.

 What other factors contribute to the onset of scoliosis curvature?

 The vast majority of patients with scoliosis fall under the category of idiopathic scoliosis.
 That means, simply, we don’t know what causes it.
-We don’t have unified field theories that tell us the mechanism.
+We don’t yet have unified field theories that tell us all the causes of scoliosis.

-However, there are those cases that are neurological, where there’s some kind of spinal cord or brain injury, cerebral palsy, poliomyelitis — any one of these neurological disorders.
+However, there are those cases that are neurological, where there’s some kind of spinal cord or brain injury like cerebral palsy or poliomyelitis where we know the cause of the neurological disorders.

 And there’s trauma — an induced spinal cord injury.